 Lovingly built by Bexhill Museum’s own team of model railway enthusiasts to Eddie’s design, both layouts feature a score of well-known historic Bexhill and Sidley landmarks, some still with us, others long gone

-Eddie’s father, John, was evacuated from Bexhill at the outbreak of World War II aged just 12.
+Eddie’s father, John Izzard, was evacuated from Bexhill at the outbreak of World War II aged just 12.
 He returned during the winter of 1940 to find the town blanketed in snow.
-Decades later Eddie paid tribute to his father’s wartime experience by designing and funding a marvellous re-creation of Bexhill as it was at that time.
+Decades later Eddie paid tribute to John's wartime experience by designing and funding a marvellous re-creation of Bexhill as it was at that time.

-The N-gauge model even shows his late father, who sadly died two years ago before he could see the finished work, as the home-coming evacuee schoolboy outside the family home, 1 Laburnum Cottages, Ninfield Road, Sidley.
+The N-gauge model even shows John, who sadly died before he could see the finished work, as the home-coming evacuee schoolboy outside the family home, 1 Laburnum Cottages, Ninfield Road, Sidley.